h-yung/portfolio-site/README.md

 ## Optimizations
 * Reorganize the CSS to reduce repetition and make things more findable.
 * Try building with a mobile-first approach instead.
-* Run through axe DevTools and address identified accessibility issues.
+* Continue working through accessibility issues.
 * Build new form for contact submissions.

 ## Lessons learned